-Figure 5

 The scintillators are covered with two layers of aluminum around the plastic, and one strip of .0005” lead foil on the target facing side, which helps shield the scintillators from background x-rays produced by the target.
 There is also a layer of black Kapton.
-Once the scintillators are wrapped they are attached to a support structure, and then the light guides and PMTs are glued in place.
+Once the scintillators are wrapped they are attached to a support structure, and then the light guides and PMTs are glued in place, presented in (Fig. 4 and 5).